(818) 489-9072 phone

 Los Angeles, CA 90068

 Narineh Tahmasebian is an Armenian-American actress, writer, producer, and director.
 She was born and raised in Los Angeles and graduated from UCLA with a Bachelor’s Degree in American Literature.
 Narineh has also studied acting at The Groundlings Theatre and the Anthony Meindl Studio in Los Angeles as well as directing at UCLA's extension courses.

-Narineh was a Semi-Finalist with her female-driven feature, Girls' Night Out, in The Script Lab's 2019 screenplay contest (1 of 165 out of 5500 submissions).
-She was a Semi-Finalist in WeScreenplay's 2019 Diverse Voices contest with her pilot, First Generation.
-Most recently she's advanced as a Semi-Finalist with her play, Processing, in Screencraft's 2020 Stage Play contest.
+Narineh was a Semifinalist with her female-driven feature, Girls' Night Out, in The Script Lab's 2019 screenplay contest (1 of 165 out of 5500 submissions); a Semifinalist in WeScreenplay's 2019 Diverse Voices contest with her pilot, First Generation; a Semifinalist in Screencraft's Film Fund; & most recently a Finalist (Top 15) with her play, Processing, in Screencraft's 2020 Stage Play contest (1000+ submissions).

-Narineh wrote, produced, directed, and starred in her own female-driven pilot, Hopped, about three women working at a brewery.
-She’s won multiple awards for her short film, Creative Urges, which she produced, directed, and starred in.
-It was selected in Los Angeles International Underground Film Festival (won Best Film by audience vote); Oregon Cinema Arts Fest (nominated for Best Actor & won Best Ensemble); IndieFest (won Directing award), Jelly Fest Semi-Finalist, La Femme Fest, and Pomegranate Fest official selection.
-Creative Urges can be found on Vimeo.
+Narineh wrote, produced, directed, & starred in her own female-driven pilot, Hopped, about three women working at a brewery.
+She’s won multiple awards for her short, Creative Urges, which she produced, directed, & starred in.
+It was selected in Los Angeles International Underground Film Festival (won Best Film by audience vote); Oregon Cinema Arts Fest (nominated for Best Actor & won Best Ensemble); IndieFest (won Directing award), Jelly Fest Semi-Finalist, La Femme Fest, & Pomegranate Fest official selection.

-Narineh's newest, Sandwitches, was featured on Elizabeth Banks's comedy website for women WHOHAHA.
+Narineh's newest short, Sandwitches, was featured on Elizabeth Banks's comedy website for women, whohaha.